alexanderglemme/sunnyvale-golf-pp3/README.md

 [Visit repository here](https://github.com/alexanderglemme/sunnyvale-golf-pp3)

 ## Brief description of the projects background and main needs
 Sunnyvale Golf Course is a fictional golf course inspired by the hit tv-show [Trailer Park Boys](https://en.wikipedia.org/wiki/Trailer_Park_Boys).
 The idea behind the app is that a character from the show (Trevor) har started working on the golf course (thus explaining his abscense in the show) and needs an easy-to-use booking system so that he can't mess things up in the google sheets whenever a guest calls him on the job.
-Since this character isn't exactly the sharpest tool in the shed, he also needs the booking system to actually tell him what to say to the guest who's on the phone, hence the prompts printed before and after the user inputs.
+Since this character isn't exactly the sharpest tool in the shed, he also needs the booking system to actually tell him what to say to the guest who's on the phone trying to book a tee time, hence the prompts printed before and after the user inputs.
+Despite this a guest could also use the app if needed because of the very simple and easy to use nature of the app.

 # Features
 ## Landing screen